 Since it is possible that during the time of the holding of securities, they generate the execution of certain payments on the securities, the reported has the obligation to provide the person who bought the securities the necessary amounts for making the payments on the securities, if their execution is due during the report contract, with at least 3 days before the payments are due.
 In case of failure of fulfilling this obligation, the buyer can proceed with the forced liquidation of the contract.

 According to the Civil Code, the accesory rights conferred by the securities during the report contract, namely dividends or interest which became due during the execution of the report contract, will belong to the buyer.
 Since according to the report contract, the buyer obtains ownership of the securities, he also obtains the right to collect the fruits thereof, i.e. interest, dividends or other accesory rights during the report contract.
+The team at our Romanian law firm can ptovide more details on these rights.

 Regarding the term, art.
 1776 par.
 (1) of the New Civil Code provides that the liquidation of the report is done inside the second business day following the due date.